TokenEngineeringCommunity/website/docs/getting-started-welcome.md

 sidebar_label: Welcome
 ---

-The Token Engineering Community is working to answer the following question: "What does it take to do "token engineering" and how we can do it together?"
+The Token Engineering Community is here to answer the following question: "What does it take to do token engineering, and how we can do it together?"

 ## So what is "token engineering?"

-Token engineering is a holistic engineering discipline that goes all the way from ideation to design, testing, deployment, and maintentance.
-It's the process of building things that work, and keep working.
-Just like bridges and roads need to be reliable, so do our economic systems.
-Our goal is to help design and create tokeneconomic systems that are robust against exploits and can empower users.
+Token engineering is a holistic engineering discipline that draws from established practices in systems, electrical, robotics & controls engineering, and more.
+It goes all the way from ideation to design, modeling, simulation, testing, deployment, and maintentance.
+It's the process of building cryptoeconomic systems that work, and keep working.
+Just like other public infrastructure like bridges and power grids, our future economic systems also need to be rigorously designed to be reliable.
+The goal of token engineering is to design and create tokeneconomic systems that are robust against exploits and cascade failure, to protect and empower users.

 ### Define design goals